 Orchestras Support In-School Music Education

-In a 2005 League survey of orchestras, the presence of music education in the schools ranked as a top national priority.
+As part of the League of American Orchestras’ commitment to diversity, equity, and inclusion, we encourage orchestras to listen for an understanding of community needs and create deep connections with local partners.
 As civic-minded community-based organizations, America’s adult and youth orchestras can help to improve access to the benefits of music learning by advocating locally for in-school music education.

-The statement of common cause, "Orchestras Support In-School Music Education" was drafted with input from more than 50 orchestras and reflects a collective opportunity for all orchestras to take individual, community-specific action to improve access to music education in schools nationwide.
+The statement of common cause, "Orchestras Support In-School Music Education" was first drafted in 2007 with input from more than 50 orchestras and reflects a collective opportunity for all orchestras to take individual, community-specific action to improve access to music education in schools nationwide.
+In 2018, League refreshed the statement with input from orchestras as well as partners in the broader arts and education communities.

 - Share and Discuss the Statement.
 Use this statement of common cause to stimulate conversation within your orchestra about support for music education in the schools.
 We encourage orchestras to review the statement among staff, musicians, trustees, and volunteers.
 All are essential to successful music education advocacy!